 This year it is on Friday 14th December.

 This year, in memory of Mrs Grey, we have supported the Encephalitis Society.
 We will continue to support this charity moving forwards.
-We plan to create a CD of our children singing in order to raise money for a bench to commemorate Mrs Grey.
+We created a CD of our children singing and each class performing a poem in order to raise money for a bench to commemorate Mrs Grey.
 Any additional funds raised will be given to the Encephalitis Society.

 Royal Legion Poppy Appeal